populationgenomics/saige-tenk10k/README.md

 ### Results aggregation (once per cell type)

+Function name: summarise_association_results

 Python to aggregate all results from step 2 above.
 Result tables are gene-specific, this aggregated them all both to have a single-summary and to appropriately perform multiple testing correction.
+If both a set-test and a single-variant association test have been performed, this will results in 2 X n_cell_types final result tables.

+Input:

+* cell type of interest
+* (cell type and) gene-level specific result tables (.txt)

+Output:

+* cell type-specific summary statistics across all genes (.txt)

 ### To run (this may need to be updated)